NUC University

 Is It Hard to Get Into NUC University?
 Acceptance Rate & Requirements

 As a private institution in Bayamon, PR, NUC University enrolls students across a range of programs.
-The school reports a graduation rate of roughly 55%.
+The graduation rate is roughly 55%.

 Can I Afford It?